FSA Administration For Employers: Compliance & Guidelines

-The reason most employers choose to outsource administration of their FSA plans to a TPA is because there’s a lot of responsibility in terms of administration.
+The reason most employers choose to outsource their FSA administration to a third party administrator (TPA) is because there’s a lot of responsibility that comes with administering these plans.
 Some of the activities that need to take place during the plan year include:

 - Manage enrollment and set up employee accounts